tencentyun/intlcloud-documents/yehe_doc/存储/对象存储/API 文档/Object 接口/基本操作/POST Object restore_intl_en.md

 ## API Description

 This API allows you to send a request to restore an ARCHIVED/DEEP ARCHIVED object so that you can read it.
-The restored readable object is a temporary copy, for which you can set "Keep Readable" and the time at which to delete it at a later point.
-You can use the "Days" parameter to specify the expiration time of the temporary object.
+The restored readable object is a temporary copy, for which you can set `Keep Readable` and the time at which to delete it at a later point.
+You can use the `Days` parameter to specify the expiration time of the temporary object.
 If the time is exceeded and you haven’t initiated a copy, extension, or any other operation, the temporary object will be automatically deleted.
 Temporary objects are only copies of the archived objects which always exist.
-For more information about ARCHIVE, please see [Storage Class Overview- ARCHIVE](https://intl.cloud.tencent.com/document/product/436/30925).
+For more information about ARCHIVE, please see [Storage Class Overview - ARCHIVE](https://intl.cloud.tencent.com/document/product/436/30925).

+>?The QPS of the POST Object restore API is limited to 100.

 #### Versioning

 If versioning is enabled, you can use the `versionId` parameter in your request to specify the ID of the version to restore.
-If not specified, the latest version will be restored.
+If this parameter is not specified, the latest version will be restored.

 ## Request